 First, you must be polite and use formal language to greet the interviewer.
 Besides, ensure you maintain eye contact with the interviewer and mirror their greeting.

 This guide covers the factors to consider when greeting an interviewer.
-We will discuss why interviewer greetings are crucial and offer examples of how to greet your interviewer on Zoom properly.
+We will discuss why interviewer greetings are crucial and offer examples of properly greeting your interviewer on Zoom.

 Why Are Zoom Interviewer Greetings Crucial?